8 Best Renters Insurance Companies in Texas of 2026

 For example, flooding is the state’s most common natural disaster, according to the Texas Department of State Health Services.

-It’s recommended that you purchase flood insurance as an add-on so your belongings are covered if the flood causes interior damages to your rental.
+You should purchase flood insurance as an add-on so your belongings are covered if the flood causes interior damage to your rental.

 And especially if your unit itself is at risk.

-For example, flood insurance will give you peace of mind if you live in a ground-floor apartment or the basement or if you live near the beach or any low-lying area.
+For example, flood insurance will give you peace of mind if you live in a ground-floor apartment or the basement or live near the beach or any low-lying area.

-And if you rent an apartment or house on the Gulf Coast, you must make sure your renters insurance covers damage due to hurricanes and tropical wind storms.
+And if you rent an apartment or house on the Gulf Coast, you must ensure your renters insurance covers damage due to hurricanes and tropical wind storms.

-Typically, the standard renters policy covers hurricanes and heavy winds, but here’s what you have to watch out for.
+The standard renters policy typically covers hurricanes and heavy winds, but here’s what you must watch out for.

 Since heavy wind is frequent near the coast, your policy may not cover you for wind damage due to you living in a high-risk area.

-So you should also purchase wind coverage because more than 100 tornadoes strike Texas each year on average.
+So, you should also purchase wind coverage because more than 100 tornadoes strike Texas annually on average.

 Another disaster that is common in Texas is wildfires.